anthonykulis/cps206/oop_pillars/inheritance/basic/basic_inheritance.md

 Here, if we only instantiated `Parent`, it is pretty obvious what is happening when we construct or call `sayName`.
 But if we instantiate `Child`, on the constructor, we leverage the parents code to set the name, and on `sayName`, which overloads the parent, we call the parents method which prints `Say my name, Say my name`, then we print `If no one is around you say baby I love you`.
-Its that easy.
+Its that easy, but one caveat, anytime you call `super`, either as a constructor or to access a method, it must come first.
+No exceptions.